Articles, Games and more...

 Brendan O'Carroll is an Irish writer, producer, comedian, actor, director and author.
 He is best known for playing Agnes Brown in Mrs Brown's Boys, which won the best sitcom BAFTA in 2012.
 He has written four films and nine comedy shows, including The Course (1995) and The Last Wedding (1999).
 He has also published seven novels, including The Mammy, The Scrapper and The Young Wan - a number of which have been translated into 12 languages.

-Dancing with the Tsars is the eighteenth novel in Paul Howard's 'Ross O'Carroll-Kelly' series.
+Schmidt Happens is the nineteenth novel in Paul Howard's 'Ross O'Carroll-Kelly' series.
 Ross books - annual No 1 bestsellers - have sold over one million copies, are annually nominated for the Popular Fiction prize at the Irish Book Awards - where they have won the prize an unprecedented three times - and are also critically acclaimed as satirical masterpieces.
 One of the series - The Oh My God Delusion - was chosen as Ireland's favourite book in Eason's 125th birthday poll.

 J.M.
 Synge was born in 1871.
 1n 1895 he went to Paris and in the following year met W. B. Yeats and consequently joined the Irish League.
 He was first a literary adviser and then a director of the Abbey Theatre, and his own plays appeared in repertory.
 He died in 1909.
 Sean O'Casey was born in Dublin in 1880.
 In 1926 he moved to England.
 He discouraged any professional performances of his plays in Ireland after the Archbishop of Dublin refused to inaugurate the Dublin festival if his play The Drums of Father Ned (1958) was included.
 He died in 1964.
 W. B. Yeats, the irish dramatist, poet, autobiographer, critic and occult philosopher, was born in 1865.
 At the age of nineteen he attended an art school in Dublin, but already his central interest was in writing.
 Towards the end of his life he enjoyed many honours, including the Nobel Prize and membership of the Irish Senate.
 He died in France in 1939.